 However, when you look at their traffic, you’ll see they only saw a very marginal increase in traffic throughout that period 2020-2021 (with ups and downs throughout)

-However, at the end of the year traffic suddenly skyrocketed thanks to a number of keywords hitting top 3 positions.
+But then at the end of the year traffic suddenly skyrocketed thanks to a number of keywords hitting top 3 positions.

 So what caused them to suddenly hit page 1?